Geology of Namibia: Economic geology

 It is found in the ore bodies of Tsumeb, Kombat and Rosh Pinah mines.
 Graphitic deposits in the Damara Sequence, calcrete hosted deposits of the Tertiary and sedimentary deposits in sandstones of the Karoo Supergroup, are the three major types of uranium hosting lithologies in Namibia.
 The deposits at Rössing and Valencia are of granitic origin.
 In the mid-2000s, Rössing was the countryʼs only producer of uranium.
 Major base metal production in Namibia includes copper, lead and zinc.
 Large-scale mining of base metals, especially copper, plays an important role in the economy of the country.
 Copper occurs at several locations, but is dominated by the Damara deposits: Otavi Mountainland (including the defunct Tsumeb Mine) and the Matchless Amphibolite Belt of the Swakop Group.
 Minor amounts come from Rosh Pinah.
 A feasibility study of the Skorpion zinc project has confirmed that Skorpion could rank as one of the worldʼs largest integrated zinc mining and refining operations.
 Haib, at the border with South Africa, is a classic porphyry copper-gold-molybdenum deposit featuring oxide and sulphide copper with a predominance of chalcopyrite in the sulphide ores.

 Salt is recovered on a large scale from coastal solar evaporation pans in the Swakopmund and Walvis Bay areas, and at Cape Cross.
 The Okorusu Fluorspar Mine produces high quality acid-grade fluorspar.
 The Okanjande graphite deposit near Otjiwarongo is composed of high quality flake graphite, but the mine has not yet gone into operation.
 Wollastonite is produced in the Usakos area.
-Namibia also produces a variety of semi-precious stones through both small and medium scale mining. tourmaline, aquamarine, heliodore, morganite, rose quartz, smoky quartz, garnet, chrysocolla and dioptase are quarried in various parts of the country.
+Namibia also produces a variety of semi-precious stones through both small and medium-scale mining. tourmaline, aquamarine, heliodor, morganite, rose quartz, smoky quartz, garnet, chrysocolla and dioptase are quarried in various parts of the country.
 Marble, granite and other dimension stone for export or local processing are produced between Swakopmund and Karibib.